 Tax Holidays

-Up to 10-year tax holidays available through GO-Invest for approved projects in priority sectors.
+Tax holidays available through GO-Invest for approved projects in priority sectors.
+Length and terms vary by project — verify current incentive package directly with GO-Invest.

 Reduced VAT